ddeconde/dotfiles/bin/README.md

 ### System preferences

-It is possible to script System Preferences changes (including options not available in the GUI) via the `defaults` command, however defaults can be structured in complex ways and change significantly with operating system versions so automating these changes can involve considerable
+It is possible to script System Preferences changes (including some options not available in the GUI) via the `defaults` command, however defaults can be structured in complex ways and change significantly with operating system versions so automating these changes can involve considerable